 - Explain that a problem tree is a tool to help identify the reasons why people may be more or less vulnerable to certain risks.
 It looks at problems and solutions. - To make a problem tree, the starting point is to analyze the situation.
-This means looking at the cause-and-effect relationships related to a risk. - The reasons ("causes") that people are more vulnerable or at risk are the "roots" of our tree.
-For example, some causes (roots) could be about a household, a community, an organization or external environment. - The effects that a disaster, emergency or other event has on a person or groups of people are the "leaves."
-For example, there can be social, economic, political or environmental effects. - Divide the group of participants into four or five smaller groups, as needed.
+This means looking at the cause-and-effect relationships related to a risk. - The reasons, or "causes", that people are more vulnerable or at risk are the "roots" of our tree.
+For example, some causes (roots) could be about a household, a community, an organization, or external environment. - The effects that a disaster, emergency or other event has on a person or groups of people are the "leaves".
+For example, there can be social, economic, political, or environmental effects. - Divide the group of participants into 4 or 5 smaller groups. ide into smaller groups. - lor e ncy or other event has on a person or groups of people are th st. ks or disasters and elp. hildAsk them to draw a tree outline on a piece of paper, with the largest space for the roots and treetop.
+Once they have done this, stick the trees to the wall. - Explain that: - The trunk is the risk.
+Ask them to write down one of the most likely risks identified in the trunk.